panacloud/panacloud_website/README.md

 # Panacloud Website

+## Summary

+We are planning to start a software development agency which will be exclusively focused on emerging and cutting edge technologies.
+The name of the agency will be BizTech.
+The agency will be focused on Generative AI, API Development, Cloud Native Computing, and Web 3.0 Technologies.
+Our Technology stack will be TypeScript and Next.js for front end graphic user interface development.
+Python, FastAPI, and SQLModel for backend development.
+Docker, Kubernetes, and Serverless Containers for Backend infrastructure and deployment.
+Our technology stack is cloud agnostic and avoid cloud lockin.
+OpenAI and Google Gemini APIs for developing AI Powered APIs.
+We will also develop Conversational User Interfaces i.e. Custom GPTs for OpenAI Store and Azure Cloud.
+The agency will provide both software development services and resource augmentation services.
+Please design a website for potential customers.

 ## Our Objective

 We are planning to start a software development agency named Panacloud which will specialize in generative ai, cloud, and api development. it will provide staff augmentation and software services.
 On the client side it will use Next.js and TypeScript, and on the backend Python, FastAPI, SQLModel, Docker, Kubernetes, and Serverless containers.
 OpenAI and Google Gemini for AI powered APIs.
 Our technology choices avoids cloud vendor lockin.
 Please design a website to market our services.